Air Fryer Recipe

 Banana & Nutella Stuffed Puff Pastry

-A delicious and easy-to-make banana and Nutella stuffed puff pastry recipe, perfect for air frying.
+A simple, delicious banana and Nutella stuffed puff pastry, just right for cooking in the air fryer.

 Ingredients